propellerlabsio/meteor-ui5/README.md

 1. After cloning the repo, run `npm install` to install build dependencies.
 1. Run `npm run-script build` after making any changes to files in the `src/` directory.
 This will rebuild the `dist/` files and the documentation.
 Meteor's own build tool will handle everything after that.

+**Note:** if you are getting errors when running the build script specifically at the eslint step, uninstall all of the eslint dependencies including eslint from npm globally.

 ### Project folder structure
 | Path | Purpose |
 | ---- | ------- |